Hasan Tahsin Pasha

-Hasan Tahsin Pasha (1845–1918), also known as Hasan Tahsin Mesarea, was a senior Ottoman military officer, who served in the Greco-Turkish War of 1897, and in the First Balkan War.
+Hasan Tahsin Pasha (1845–1918), also known as Hasan Tahsin Mesarea, was a senior Ottoman Turkish military officer, who served in the Greco-Turkish War of 1897, and in the First Balkan War.

 Biography and career

 Hasan Tahsin was an Albanian, born in Mesare (located in Albania on the border with Greece), which at the time was part of the kaza of Leskovik.
 During his youth, he attended and graduated from the Greek Zosimaia School at Ioannina, and spoke Greek fluently.
 He began service as a gendarme ca. 1870 in Katerini, and later joined the Ottoman Army as an NCO.
 He soon received a commission as an officer, and by 1881 he commanded the Ottoman Gendarmerie at Ioannina.
 During the Greco-Turkish War of 1897, he commanded the 6th Trabzon Division, and around 1900, he was placed as garrison commander of Thessaloniki.
 In 1908–1910, he served as the governor of Yemen before returning to Thessaloniki, where he assumed the post of commanding officer of the III Corps with the rank of Ferik (Lieutenant General).
 After his retirement in 1912, he was persuaded to return to duty as governor-general of the Ioannina Vilayet.